All Commissions

 IOU

-Natural gas distribution primarily in central and southern Delaware, including Dover and surrounding Kent and Sussex County communities
+Natural gas distribution across central and southern Delaware, including Dover metropolitan area and Kent and Sussex counties

 Delaware Electric Cooperative (DEC)